"(Required)" indicates required fields

 Now what?

-The goal of any treatment for Cushing’s disease is to bring your cortisol levels back to normal.
+The goal of any treatment for Cushing’s disease is to bring your cortisol levels down to normal.
 Surgery to remove the tumor on your pituitary gland is often the first choice of treatment.
-If surgery isn't successful, then a combination of surgery and multiple medicines may be used.
+If surgery isn't successful, then other treatment options, such as medicines, may be used.
+Or, your healthcare provider may recommend that you repeat surgery.

 The surgery for Cushing’s disease is called transsphenoidal surgery, or TSS.
 It’s a very specialized surgery, so it’s important to find a neurosurgeon who has done many of these before.

-It’s important to know that even if the surgery works well, you may not feel better right away.
-That’s because it takes time for cortisol levels to return to normal.
-Your doctor may recommend cortisol replacement therapy until this happens.
+It’s important to know that even if surgery works well, you may not feel better right away.
+That’s because it can take time for your pituitary gland to begin functioning normally.
+During this time, your cortisol levels may become too low.
+Your healthcare provider will monitor you and may recommend cortisol replacement therapy if this happens.

 I already had surgery for Cushing’s disease.